george-j-zhu/cryptocurrency-price-prediction/README.md

 ## What is LSTM

-LSTM was proposed 20 years age.
+LSTM was proposed 20 years ago.
 Recently in the field of NLP(Natural Language Processing), a language model built by LSTM has better performance even than human.
 LSTM (Long-Short Term Memory) is known for good at processing long sequence such as long sentences.
 Gates are deigned in LSTM to contorl and decide what are important to learn.

 Want to know more about LSTM? refer to the following site.
 [http://colah.github.io/posts/2015-08-Understanding-LSTMs/](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)